Gabri/jupyterlab-lightweight-charts-jesse/README.md

 # jupyterlab-lightweight-charts-jesse
 lightweight-charts integration with jupyterlab, using jesse framework to import candles and and use indicators but you can do it with other libraries and sources

-This repository comes with idea and initial source of [lightweight-charts-jupyter-bridge](https://github.com/tartakovsky/lightweight-charts-jupyter-bridge) of tartakovsky.
+This repository is basing on the source of [lightweight-charts-jupyter-bridge](https://github.com/tartakovsky/lightweight-charts-jupyter-bridge).
 Big thanks to him.

 For additional information about Jupyter notebooks on Jesse [take a look here](https://docs.jesse.trade/docs/research/jupyter.html)